 Some class elements are traditional time-based ones and they are indicated on the schedule below.

 Actual scheduled events are listed in bold.

-Suggested schedule of videos is indicated in green.
+Suggested schedule of videos is indicated in blue links.

 Suggested dates to finish projects is indicated in brown.

 General topics to be working on are indicated in gray.

 - History and Motivation for the Course 11:35

 - PostgreSQL and the Principle of Least Privilege 17:01

 - 4 September Labor Day – No class

 - Start React Course – Could probably get over halfway done using the long weekend.